5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Chalermchai wanted to create a unique and unconventional temple that would stand out from traditional designs.
 He began work on the temple in 1997.
 It is considered one of the most beautiful and least conventional temples in Thailand.

-Although a temple stood at this location for centuries, by the end of the 20th century it was in a state of pitiful disrepair.
+Although a temple stood at this location for centuries, by the late 20th century it was in a state of pitiful disrepair.
 That’s when national artist Chalermchai Kositpipat, who was born in Chiang Rai, decided to entirely rebuild the temple using his own funds.

 While the temple looks finished, construction is still ongoing.
 The artist envisions the project to be completed by 2070.
 His masterplan includes nine buildings – including the ubosot, the hall of relics, the hermitage and the art gallery.